 One way to increase profits through a Facebook group is to include it with another purchase or membership, like AdEspresso University.

 I took an incredible writing class last year, and once it’s over, all the instructor’s students are invited into her secret Facebook group upon completion.
 Here, the instructor offers the group exclusive job leads and answers questions as her past students have them.
-This group alone is just as valuable as the class, and worth taking the class for, to be honest.
+This group alone is just as valuable as the class and worth taking the course for, to be honest.

 I’ve also seen some events that have specialized groups if you purchase a ticket.
 These groups can be great networking opportunities (and sometimes just as valuable as the conferences themselves).